 Then Jesus let His hearers know the remedy for this situation: “And if your right eye makes you stumble, tear it out, and throw it from you; for it is better for you that one of the parts of your body perish, than for your whole body to be thrown into hell.”
 (Matthew 5:29)

 Jesus is likely using a literary device known as hyperbole in this verse.
 However, the point should be very clear: lust should be dealt with drastically and speedily.
 Before you rip your eye out however, try using other biblical provisions for healing.
 Talk to other believers struggling with this issue for the purposes of accountability and healing.
 You may do so in a confidential manner in groups offered through the counseling ministry.
 Call the Counseling offices at 480.824.7239 for confidential information.

-We are accepting applications for the class starting in winter 2018.
+We are accepting applications for the class starting in fall 2018.